ibm-cloud-docs/openshift/openshift_clusters.md

    ```
    {: pre}

-   When the worker nodes are ready, the worker node **State** changes to `deployed` and the **Status** changes to `Ready`.
+   When the worker nodes are ready, the worker node **State** changes to `normal` and the **Status** changes to `Ready`.
 When the node **Status** changes to `Ready`, you can access the cluster.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as Ingress secrets or registry image pull secrets, might still be in process.
    ```
-   ID                                                     Public IP        Private IP     Flavor              State    Status   Zone    Version kube-blrs3b1d0p0p2f7haq0g-mycluster-default-000001f7   169.xx.xxx.xxx  10.xxx.xx.xxx   u3c.2x4.encrypted   normal   Ready    dal10   1.20.7
+   ID                                                     Public IP        Private IP     Flavor              State    Status   Zone    Version kube-blrs3b1d0p0p2f7haq0g-mycluster-default-000001f7   169.xx.xxx.xxx  10.xxx.xx.xxx   b3c.4x16.encrypted  normal   Ready    dal10   4.6.28_xxxx_openshift
    ```
    {: screen}